1. Overview

 9.3.
 Auto indenting

-vim-iced provides auto indentation feature, and it is enabled by default.
+vim-iced provides auto indentation, enabled by default.

-Indent level is calculated by the set formatter, so cljfmt formatter which is used by default may lead slow down vim/nvim.
+The indent level is calculated by the set formatter, so cljfmt formatter which is used by default may lead slow down vim/nvim.

 let g:iced_enable_auto_indent = v:false